Johnny O'Brien: Early life

+To this day, O'Brien dominates the Seattle University scoring record book, ranking first in career points (2,733), second in career scoring average (25.8, trailing Basketball Hall-of-Famer Elgin Baylor), first in field goals made (904), second in field goals attempted (1,707), and first in free throws made and attempted (925 and 1,195).

+He and Eddie were drafted by the Milwaukee Hawks in the 1953 NBA Draft, but both opted to play professional baseball, signing with the Pittsburgh Pirates.

+Baseball career

-In a six-season career, O'Brien was a .250 hitter (204-for-815) with four home runs and 59 RBI in 339 games played.
+In a six-season MLB career, O'Brien was a .250 hitter (204-for-815) with four home runs and 59 RBI in 339 games played.
 From 1956 to 1958, he also doubled as a pitcher, appearing in 25 games (all but one in relief) and 61 innings, surrendering 61 hits, walking 30 and striking out 35.
 He lost three of four decisions (.250) with an earned run average of 5.61.

-While in Pittsburgh, Johnny and Eddie O'Brien became the first twins in major league history to play for the same team in the same game.
+While in Pittsburgh, Johnny and Eddie O'Brien became the second set of twins in major league history to play for the same team in the same game.
 They are also one of only four brother combinations to play second base/shortstop on the same major league club.
 The others are Garvin and Granny Hamner, for the Philadelphia Phillies in 1945; Frank and Milt Bolling, with the Detroit Tigers in 1958, and Billy and Cal Ripken, for the Baltimore Orioles during the 1980s.

+O'Brien spent 1960 back in the city of his college glory days, playing for the Seattle Rainers, the Cincinnati Reds' Triple A affiliate.

+Later life and death

 In retirement, O'Brien worked variously as a city councilman in Seattle, a sportscaster of Seattle University basketball games along with Keith Jackson, the head of security, sales and promotions at the Kingdome and an energy consultant for the Alaskan shipping industry.

+O'Brien's grandson is St. Louis pitcher Riley O'Brien.
+O'Brien died on June 13, 2025, at the age of 94.